Welcome to the Montana INBRE Visiting Scholar Application for the Summer Program in Bozeman.

 This application is intended for sophomore, junior, and senior-level undergraduate students attending an institution of higher education in a participating RAIN state, an IDeA Program Western Region State, or any non-MSU Montana-based college or university.
 The complete list of qualifying states includes: Alaska, Hawaii, Idaho, Montana (non-MSU), Nevada, New Mexico, and Wyoming.

 Important: The Visiting Scholar program is NOT intended for students enrolled at Montana State University-Bozeman, including MSU nursing students located at one of MSU's three off-campus locations (Missoula, Great Falls, Kalispell).
-All MSU-Bozeman students interested in summer research experiences should instead learn more about becoming a Montana INBRE Scholar .
+All MSU-Bozeman students interested in summer research experiences should instead learn more about becoming a Montana INBRE Scholar at MSU .

 Before you begin this application, make sure that you: